 As mentioned earlier, feeling tired during Ramadan is common especially during the first week of fasting.
 It's quite tempting to sit around and relax a bit longer than usual.

 However, rather than laze around, you should stand up and do simple exercises such as light stretching or brisk walking.
 This will surely help you keep active and reduce that lethargic feeling.
 You do need to do extremely strenuous exercise, just keep fit so you can stay focused on completing your daily tasks.

-Moreover, do rememeber to make time to perform acts of worhsip whenever you can.
-And hopefully, as Allah has promised, all your rewards will be mutiplied by 70 during Ramadan.
+Moreover, do remember to make time to perform acts of worship whenever you can.
+And hopefully, as Allah has promised, all your rewards will be multiplied by 70 during Ramadan.